techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 In `conf/common.conf` set the username and password for the database.
 Don't modify the database url.

-{% codeblock Asset Index lang:bash %}
+{% codeblock Database Configuration lang:bash %}

 	# Database configuration
 	# ~~~~~